Download the free 40-page Practical Handbook: Establishing Distributed Security Networks.

 We offer a turnkey package for businesses.

-Design, construction and financing of a private defense base consisting of an on-site range, armory and tactical training facilities:
+Design, construction and financing of a Distributed Security Base consisting of an on-site range, armory and training facilities:

 - Initial site survey for placement of range.